polarsquad/docker-basics-workshop/www/content/05-building-your-first-app.md

 For that, we need to write a Dockerfile.

 Create a file named `Dockerfile` in the directory we created earlier.
-In that, add the following contents:
+In that file, add the following contents.

 ```Dockerfile
 FROM ubuntu:18.04